 In recent years, Moore County has joined the national trend for the creation of murals to be commissioned in a number of its towns.
 More than a dozen murals can be found from downtown areas to the rural countryside.
 The highest concentration of murals is located in Carthage, the county seat of Moore County.
 In the immediate downtown area adjacent to courthouse square, a total of five murals can be seen.
 Those murals depict either the history, culture, lifestyle, or notable persons from the town.
 You will also find murals all across Moore County from Robbins to the north and Aberdeen to the southern end of the county, including ones in Southern Pines, Vass and Cameron.

-Coming Soon: The Carthage Digital Video Mural Trail connects five of the town’s murals with videos about each one that can be viewed by scanning the bronze-plated QR code affixed to each one.
+The Carthage Digital Video Mural Trail (the first of its kind in NC) connects five of the town’s murals with videos about each one that can be viewed by scanning the bronze-plated QR code affixed to each one.
 The five murals are located within walking distance of each other in the town’s downtown area.
 The videos were produced by the CVB and will be linked to QR-coded plaques mounted on the murals.
 Four of the murals were painted by Scott Nurkin and the latest one was completed by Dan Dreyer, CVB Destination Storyteller.
 The murals depict the history and culture around the Moore County town, in addition to its memorable natives.
-The CVB is planning a reveal of the special plaques in May.

 Moore County, NC has as much charm, history, livability, and spirit as any other place in the country.
 It has long been a destination for health benefits, literary enlightenment, and the ultimate challenge in golf.
 Moore County is becoming more known for its arts and cultural offerings too.
 Adding to the unique experiences is the increase in public art installations, such as the murals in Carthage and Southern Pines, or the Patrick Dougherty sculpture at Sandhills Community College Gardens.